Why is Conditioner Important?

 Ginger root extract has been proven to stimulate hair follicles and subsequently promote hair growth.
 This powerful root also contains many vitamins, minerals, and fatty acids that combine to strengthen your individual hair strands.
 And when your hair is stronger and more fortified, it’s not going to fall out as easily.
 Ginger root extract also contributes to restoring moisture loss.
 Constant exposure to the sun can leave hair dry and brittle, but the ginger root is a wonderful, natural solution to that problem.

-Sugar cane also works wonders to promote hair growth.
+Sugar cane also contributed to promoting hair growth.
 It’s a great source of antioxidants, which can help hair resist the damaging rays of the sun.

 Sugar cane also combats dryness in hair and on the head.
 Scalp dryness is a common issue many deal with.
 Sugar cane juice nourishes both your scalp and your hair, making both stronger.